javaidparacha99-rgb/analyticsproject/README.md

 # Customer Analytics Project (2026)

-A customer analytics project analyzing 2,000+ customer transactions to identify behaviour patterns, segment customers, and present insights in a structured Excel dashboard.
+A customer analytics project analyzing 2,000+ customer transactions to identify behaviour patterns, segment customers into groups, and present insights in a structured Excel dashboard.

 ---